BishopFox/eyeballer/README.md

 To eyeball some screenshots, just run the "predict" mode:

 ```
-eyeballer --weights YOUR_WEIGHTS.h5 predict YOUR_FILE.png
+eyeballer.py --weights YOUR_WEIGHTS.h5 predict YOUR_FILE.png
 ```

 Or for a whole directory of files:

 ```
-eyeballer --weights YOUR_WEIGHTS.h5 predict PATH_TO/YOUR_FILES/
+eyeballer.py --weights YOUR_WEIGHTS.h5 predict PATH_TO/YOUR_FILES/
 ```

 ## Training
 To train a new model, run:
 ```
-eyeballer train
+eyeballer.py train
 ```

 You'll want a machine with a good GPU for this to run in a reasonable amount of time.
 Setting that up is outside the scope of this readme, however.